Contents

 The sense of togetherness is another significant part of Eid al-Fitr, so it is important to provide even the poorest members of the community with an opportunity to join the feast.
 That’s why Zakat al-Fitr, a small but obligatory donation, is made before the Eid prayer.

-Festival Eid al-Fitr Celebration
+Eid al-Fitr celebration

-Traditional Eid cuisine in Qatar includes: machboos (chicken with rice), thareed (bread soup), harees (a dish made of bulgur of wheat, not unlike porridge), and balaleet (sweet vermicelli), as well as various desserts.
+Traditional Eid cuisine in Qatar includes machboos (chicken with rice), thareed (bread soup), harees (a dish made of bulgur of wheat, not unlike porridge), and balaleet (sweet vermicelli), as well as various desserts.

-Where to Celebrate Eid al-Fitr in Qatar
+Where to celebrate Eid al-Fitr in Qatar

 This year it’s worth witnessing aerial shows, skydiving demonstrations, nightly lasers, and fireworks of the Lusail Sky Festival, which will take place at Lusail’s Al Sa’ad Plaza, April 3 to 5, 4-10 PM.